Trade Forex Trading

 How Do You Read Charts?

-The candle-stick charts use candle-sticks which have different colors to represent the price move - blue candles show prices closed higher than they opened - red candles show prices closed lower than they opened.
-This candlestick color representation is then used by traders to determine when the price has moved upwards or downward.
+The candlestick charts use candlesticks which have different colors to represent the price move - blue candles show prices closed higher than they opened - red candles show prices closed lower than they opened.
+This candle color representation is then used by the traders to determine when the price has moved upward or downwards.

 The candle also show OHCL: